ty-russ/IMDB-Movies-analysis/README.md

 # Movie Rating Prediction Project

-This project aims to predict movie ratings using various machine learning models.
-By analyzing a dataset of movie metadata, we seek to identify patterns and insights that can inform predictions, providing a data-driven approach to evaluating movie quality.
+This project leverages machine learning techniques to predict IMDb movie ratings using various features such as the number of voted users, movie duration, and critic reviews.
+By conducting Exploratory Data Analysis (EDA), correlation analysis, regression analysis, classification, and clustering, the project aims to uncover patterns that can effectively predict and categorize movie ratings.
+The ultimate goal is to provide a data-driven approach to evaluate movie quality, offering a more objective and reliable guide for movie enthusiasts.

-With thousands of movies produced annually, it's challenging for audiences to choose what to watch.
-Traditional methods like critic reviews and personal instincts can be subjective and inconsistent.
-This project explores the use of machine learning to predict movie ratings based on objective features, offering a potentially more reliable guide for movie enthusiasts.

 You can view the complete project [here](https://github.com/ty-russ/IMDB-Movies-analysis/blob/main/movies_analysis.ipynb).